-mini-apps.
+This page has longer, end-to-end examples.
+Each combines several Data methods into a realistic mini-app.
 Each is self-contained.
-They assume the SDK is installed and a relay
+They assume that the SDK is installed and that a relay token is available in CLUTCHCALL_CREDENTIALS.

 IoT device + dashboard